kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   admission); checkpoint
   data missing on the target node; restore Pod scheduled to a node that does not have the checkpoint.
+- Digest mismatch: modifying the checkpoint data on the node after the checkpoint completes makes the restore fail (on runtimes that report a digest).
 - RBAC boundary: a user with `editor` access in one namespace cannot create a `PodCheckpoint` referencing a Pod in another namespace, and cannot create a Pod with `spec.restoreFrom` pointing to a `PodCheckpoint` in another namespace.